Town of Green Bay

 The Town of Green Bay permits operation of properly conducted agricultural operations within the township.
 If the property you are purchasing or own is located near agricultural lands or operations, or is included within an area zoned for agricultural purposes, you may be subject to inconveniences or discomfort arising from such operations.
 Such discomfort or inconveniences may include, but are not limited to: noises, odors, light, fumes, dust, smoke, insects, chemicals, operation of machinery (including aircraft) during any 24 hour period, storage and disposal of manure, and the application by spraying or otherwise of chemical fertilizers, soil amendments, herbicides and pesticides.
 One or more of the inconveniences described may occur as a result of any agricultural operation, which is in conformance with existing laws and regulations, and accepted customs and standards.
 If you live near an agricultural area, you should be prepared to accept inconveniences or discomfort as a normal and necessary aspect of living in a town with a strong rural character and an active agricultural sector.

-Information regarding garbage and recycling pick-up schedules can be found under Services and Garbage and Recycling Information.
+Information regarding garbage and recycling pick-up schedules can be found under the Services tab.

 Information in regard to abandoning old water wells may be obtained by contacting Brown County Land and Water Conservation Department.
 Please see attached information.